Effects of dynamical friction on perturbations for evolving dark energy: Dark energy

 \subsection{Smooth dark energy}

-For smooth dark energy, we can infer analogous conclusions to the $\Lambda$CDM model.
-The effects of dynamical friction on the linearly extrapolated overdensity parameter $\delta_{\rm c}$ (Fig.~\ref{fig:deltaC_wCDM_0}) are small and of the same order of magnitude of the $\Lambda$CDM model and deviations from the case with $\eta_0 = 0$ are largely independent of the particular model considered.
+For smooth dark energy, we can infer conclusions analogous to the $\Lambda$CDM model.
+The effects of dynamical friction on the linearly extrapolated overdensity parameter $\delta_{\rm c}$ (left panel of Fig.~\ref{fig:deltaC_wCDM_DE1}) are small and of the same order of magnitude as the $\Lambda$CDM model and deviations from the case with $\eta_0 = 0$ are largely independent of the particular model considered.

-For dissipative pressure friction (Fig.~\ref{fig:deltaC_wCDM_1}), as for the $\Lambda$CDM model, the overall amplitude of $\delta_{\rm c}$ is lower than when friction is not considered.
+For dissipative pressure friction (right panel of Fig.~\ref{fig:deltaC_wCDM_DE1}), as for the $\Lambda$CDM model, the overall amplitude of $\delta_{\rm c}$ is lower than when friction is not considered.
 The strength of the effect depends on the particular dark energy model.
-Models 2, 5 and 6 show the strongest deviations, while for the other three models differences are less pronounced.
-Differently from before, now the particular value of $\Gamma$ affects the final behaviour of the model.
-In fact, for the phantom model 6, when $\Gamma=-2$, the effect of friction is so large that the initial overdensity needs to reach unrealistic values so that perturbations can collapse.
-For this reason we do not show the results obtained.
-An indication of this comes from the bottom right panel of Fig.~\ref{fig:gf_wCDM_1}, where we see substantial differences with the standard case also at the level of the growth factor.
+Models DE2, DE5 and DE6 show the strongest deviations, while for the other three models the differences are less pronounced.
+Unlike before, now the particular value of $\Gamma$ affects the final behavior of the model.
+In fact, for the phantom model DE6, when $\Gamma=-2$, the effect of friction is so large that the initial overdensity must reach unrealistic values so that the perturbations can collapse.
+For this reason, we do not show the results obtained.
+This is the same behavior we observed when studying the growth factor.

-Regarding the effects of friction on the evolution of the virial overdensity $\Delta_{\rm vir}$, the results obtained are in line with what found for $\Lambda$CDM.
-In Fig.~\ref{fig:deltaV_wCDM_0} we present our results for dynamical friction and in Fig.~\ref{fig:deltaV_wCDM_1} for dissipative pressure friction.
+Regarding the effects of friction on the evolution of virial overdensity $\Delta_{\rm vir}$, the results obtained are in line with what found for $\Lambda$CDM.
+In the left (right) panel of Fig.~\ref{fig:deltaV_wCDM_DE1} we present our results for dynamical friction (dissipative pressure friction).
 Also for dark energy models, dynamical friction has a very modest impact with differences of the same order of magnitude found for the $\Lambda$CDM model.
-Dissipative pressure friction has obviously a much stronger effect and we see an increase of the value of the virial overdensity.
-For models 2 and 5, in fact, the virial overdensity first increases and then decreases.
-It is also interesting to see that for model 3, the virial overdensity is almost constant over all the redshifts investigated.
+Dissipative pressure friction obviously has a much stronger effect, and we see an increase in the value of the virial overdensity.
+For models DE2 and DE5, in fact, the virial overdensity first increases and then decreases.
+It is also interesting to see that for model DE3, the virial overdensity is almost constant over all the redshifts investigated.